top of page

 Our private flood insurance averages are often much lower than those shown above!
 Get a quote online and find out how much we can save you.

 The cost of a flood claim can be high, and most people without coverage are financially devastated after a flood.
-The average NFIP claim for flood damage in California over the past 10 years is $20,100.
 Avoid this exorbitant expenditure by staying ahead of the game and obtaining flood coverage for your most valuable asset, your home.

 Absolutely!
 90% of all natural disasters in the U.S. involve some type of flooding.
 California has many high-risk flood zones, and even if you’re not in a designated flood zone, you’re still at risk.
 Use our FEMA Flood Zone Lookup tool to see if you’re in a flood zone.